 - High Bar Position.
 Unless you have massive traps, avoid setting up in a high bar position.
 Because of the downward torso angle in this movement, the bar can roll up to the cervical spine if positioned too high and not locked in securely.

-Beginners and most people with normal sized traps will do better in a low bar set up, which will offer much greater ability to secure and control the bar especially at the movements end range of motion.
-This will also load the erector spinae muscles less and prevent craning of the neck.
+Beginners and most people with normal-sized traps will do better in a low bar setup, which will offer a much greater ability to secure and control the bar, especially at the movement's end range of motion.
+This will also load the erector spinae muscles less and prevent neck craning.ย

 - Knees locked or too bent.
 Keeping your knees locked puts additional stress through them and reduces the load on the hamstrings.
 Bending the knees too much transfers the load to the quads and turns the movement into more of a squat.
 For optimal good morning technique, keep the knees soft and in the same position, as your hips move back.